-The CIP applies to all lands within the Town of Tillsonburg, as identified on Appendices I, respectively.
+The CIP applies to all lands within the Town of Tillsonburg, as identified on Appendix I, respectively.

-2.2 PURPOSE
+2.2 Purpose

-The purpose of the Town CIP is to promote the development and redevelopment of buildings and lands within the Town's Central Area (areas designated as Central Business District & Entrepreneurial District as depicted on Schedule T-1 of the Oxford County Official Plan), as well as prometesupport brownfield redevelopment opportunities and, support redevelopment of vacant employment buildings throughout the Town and support the Town's Housing objectives and other goals and objectives as outlined in the Town's Community Strategic Plan.
+The purpose of the Town CIP is to promote development and redevelopment of lands within the Town's Central Area (areas designated as Central Business District & Entrepreneurial District as depicted on Schedule T-1 of the Oxford County Official Plan), as well as promote brownfield redevelopment opportunities and redevelopment of vacant employment buildings throughout the Town.